 Orchestration is the key feature of building an efficient distributed execution.
-There are several approaches; one of them is the use of a Markup language.
-Petri Net Markup Language (PNML) [16] is an example.
+Using a markup language contributes very positively to build efficient orchestration structures.
+Petri Net Markup Language (PNML) [19] is a good example.
 Similarly, we chose an XML based document to describe the sequence and the resources for the orchestration.
 An XML document carries semantic as well as syntax.
-Its structure, content and semantics are described by XML schema.
-A schema basically defines the shared vocabularies of the instances of an XML document.
+The orchestration structure, content and semantic are described by an XML schema [20], which basically defines the shared vocabularies of the instances of an XML document.
 Now, we will explain the XML schema of the handler orchestration document.

-Handler orchestration schema contains several simple , shown in Table 1, and complex elements to define execution sequence.
+Handler orchestration schema contains several simple, shown in Table 1, and complex elements to define execution sequence.
 Simple elements contribute to build complex schema elements.
 Name, address, oneway and mustPerform are the elements to define a handler. numberOfLooping, numberOfHandler and condition support to fabricate the execution constructs.
-The time entity is necessary to monitor the states of handlers.
+The time entity is necessary to monitor the handlers' states.
 Several time-related variables are required to construct a handler.
 Start, end and execution times are needed to watch a handler execution.